Victoria Emergency Drought Network Pre-Approved Permit-Based Scheme

 - Under the 'Area Road Manager' section, input 'RMVIC9' and select 'Department of Transport and Planning (RMVIC9)' when it shows in the menu.

-- Plot the route required from the network shown on the National Network Map (NNM).
+- If applying for roads off the network, plot the route required from the network shown on the National Network Map (NNM).

-- Select the ‘CONFIRM’ tab and add 'Victorian Emergency Drought Network Pre-Approved Permit-Based Scheme' to the 'Route notes' section to support of your application.
+- Select the ‘CONFIRM’ tab and add 'Victorian Emergency Drought Network Pre-Approved Permit-Based Scheme', and you must also state if you are a 'PBS vehicle' in the 'Route notes' section to support your application.
 You must tick the box ☐ 'I confirm that the list of roads and associated route notes accurately defines my route requirements for this application' prior to proceeding to the next step of the application.

-Step 5 - In the 'Attachments' section of the application, attach any required supporting documents or additional information (for example, a Plant Biosecurity Permit).
+Step 5 - In the 'Attachments' section of the application, attach any required supporting documents, such as a VA for an eligible PBS level 3A vehicle, or additional information (for example, a Plant Biosecurity Permit).

 Step 6 - The 'Additional instructions' section allows the nomination of an approved NHVR Go member of your account (if you will not be the relevant contact for the application).
 Include any additional instructions required for the application.